DanielSteshenko/computational-theory/README.md

 ## Countdown Game Rules

-- **Number Selection:** Participants are given six numbers from two pools: large numbers, which consist of any of the following numbers: 25, 50, 75, 100 and small numbers, which consist of numbers between 1 to 10.
+- Participants are given six numbers from two pools: one pool, which consists of any of the following numbers: 25, 50, 75, 100 and the second pool, which consists of numbers between 1 to 10.
-- **Target Number: A target number between 101 and 999.
+- A target number between 101 and 999.
-- **Allowed Operations: Players can use addition, subtraction, multiplication, and division.
+- Players can use addition, subtraction, multiplication, and division.
-- **Goal:** Reach the target number using the given numbers and operations.
-Operations must return integer results.
-Each number can only be used once per game.
-Whatever participant reaches the target number or is the closest wins the game.
+- The goal is to reach the target number using the given numbers and operations.
+- The Operations must return integer results.
+- Each number can only be used once per game.
+- Whichever participant reaches the target number or is the closest wins the game.

 ## Project Objectives
-- Investigate the computational challenges found in the Countdown Numbers Game.
+- Investigate the challenges found in the Countdown Numbers Game.
 - To effectively solve the game, develop, implement, and evaluate different algorithms, including brute-force, heuristic algorithms, and dynamic programming approaches.
 - To explore various computational strategies, Using the `solve_numbers` function and `solve_numbers_ha_rpn` that uses Heurtistic Algorithms with Reverse Polish Notation and `solve_numbers_dp` for dynamic programming.
 - Review the efficiency and computational complexity of each method used.